 United Kingdom

-Former passenger series issued between 1983 and 2001, rear plate in black on white.
+Former personalized series issued between October 1990 and 31st August 2001, rear plate in black on yellow.

 The registration consists of one letter, followed by two numerals and three letters.